Clifford254KE/Clifford254KE/README.md

--  Hi, I’m Clifford Otieno- the Analyst
+-  Hi, I’m Clifford Omondi- the Analyst
 -  I come from the beautiful city of Nairobi
 -  I love data, I will solve your problem using data
 -  I’m currently learning Python.
 Well-versed with Tableau, SPSS, Excel, and SQL